 5. The interface is better.

 Web hosting domain email inboxes are usually really clunky.
-This is in severe contrast to the awesome interface of G Suite, which is comparable to Gmail.
-If you’re used to Gmail, then you should know that G Suite is no different!
+This is in severe contrast to the awesome interface of Google Workspace, which is comparable to Gmail.
+If you’re used to Gmail, then you should know that Google Workspace is no different!

 Here’s an example of a domain email inbox with the web host, Bluehost:

-And here’s an example of a domain email inbox with the third party email provider, G Suite:
+And here’s an example of a domain email inbox with the third party email provider, Google Workspace:

 In short, it pays to pay for a separate, 3rd party email service.
 I don’t recommend using your web host.